graevy/graevy.github.io/content/posts/ccna_pt2.md

 ### The actual exam

-Was kindof rushed.
+Was kind of rushed.
 Toward the beginning of May I learned of a free-exam-retake promotion if I took the CCNA before June 12th.
 So I scheduled for the 10th.
 I got sick mid-May, dropped the studying a lot, picked it back up.
 I thought I recovered, got worse about 4 days before the exam.
 So I showed up to the exam:

 - Deeply sleep deprived
 - Nauseous